 - 1. Receive "Sequence Reset Message" from any real time multicast channel - 2.
 Reset the next expected sequence number to 1 which should be the same as the value of NewSeqNo field in Sequence Reset message - 3.
-Clear all cached data for all instruments. - 4.
-Subscribe to the corresponding refresh channels of all subscribed real time multicast channels to receive the current state of the market. (refer to section 5.3.2.2 Processing a Refresh for handling messages from Refresh channels) - 5.
-Resume to process real time messages it from the redundant line.
-If the lost packet is unrecoverable, clients should start buffering the live feed and send a retransmission request immediately.
+Clear all cached data for all instruments on that channel. - 4.
+Subscribe to the corresponding refresh channel of the real time multicast channel to receive the current state of the market. (refer to section 6.2.2 Processing a Refresh for handling messages from Refresh channels) - 5.
+Resume to process real time messages